Marker Logo

 this page online

-Industry & CommerceWaterways & Vessels.
+Topics and series.
+This historical marker is listed in these topic lists: DisastersIndustry & CommerceWaterways & Vessels.
+In addition, it is included in the Lost at Sea series list.
 A significant historical date for this entry is March 27, 1891.

 Location.
 36° 51.209′ N, 75° 58.55′ W. Marker is in Virginia Beach, Virginia.
 It is in North Virginia Beach.
-Marker can be reached from Atlantic Avenue near 25th Street, on the left when traveling south.
+It can be reached from Atlantic Avenue near 25th Street, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Virginia Beach VA 23451, United States of America.
 Touch for directions.

 Wreck of the Dictator image.
 Click for full size.

-Photographed By Paul Saunier, Sr., November 21, 2017
+Photographed by Paul Saunier, Sr., November 21, 2017

 2. Wreck of the Dictator